 The Nursing Home Ombudsman Agency of the Bluegrass serves 17 counties of central Kentucky that comprise the Bluegrass Area Development District; it is one of Kentucky's 15 state-designated "area development districts (ADDs)."
-Counties include Anderson, Bourbon, Boyle, Clark, Estill, Fayette, Franklin, Garrard, Harrison, Jessamine, Lincoln, Madison, Mercer, Nicholas, Powell, Scott, and Woodford.

 All 15 area development districts have an ombudsman program.
-Please call or visit www.ombuddy.org for contact information for Ombudsmen in other districts of the Commonwealth.
+Please call or visit www.ombuddy.org for contact information for ombudsmen in other districts of the Commonwealth.